-It is probably a great irony that a writer for men’s rights is writing about dignity and respect of women.
+It is probably a great irony that a writer for men’s rights is writing about dignity and respect for women.
 It is another irony that a writer is forced to write against allowing everything in the name of creative freedom.
 But this has become the need of the hour especially when we see a valiant section of our population who has been contributing to building this nation is attacked in the name of unnecessary creative freedom and the sentiments of a large section of Rajputs who had been great warriors of all times is trampled upon.
 This has also got legal sanction with even Supreme Court rejecting the plea to stop this mayhem on their sentiments as CBFC has given this film the freedom to be released on 25th January.

 The Concern With SC Order